Atliac/minitest/README.md

 ## MINITEST_RUN_TEST(argc, argv)

 The `MINITEST_RUN_TEST` macro is used to handle test-related command line arguments and run test cases.
 It can only be used in the `main` function of an executable.
+It is recommended to put the `MINITEST_RUN_TEST` macro at the beginning of the `main` function.

-Passing the `--help` flag to the executable will print the help information.
+Passing the `--minitest-help` flag to the executable will print the help information.

 ```cpp
 int main(int argc, char *argv[])